Introduction: Digital Temperature Sensor

 Step 2: Circuit

-Signal can be fed to the microcontroller via the Pin 1 of the LM358 IC.
+The signal can be fed to the microcontroller via the Pin 1 of the LM358 IC.

 Step 3: Temperature Detector

-The temperature sensor I used is a resistance temperature detector, it has a high temperature range and is water proof you can get this temperature sensor for cheap on eBay.
+The temperature sensor I used is a resistance temperature detector, it has a high-temperature range and is waterproof you can get this temperature sensor for cheap on eBay.

-The resistance changes linearly with the change in temperature and the LM358 is used as a comparator and detects the change in resistance and turns on the LED when certain threshold temperature is reached.
+The resistance changes linearly with the change in temperature and the LM358 is used as a comparator and detects the change in resistance and turns on the LED when the certain threshold temperature is reached.

-Step 4: Sensitivity
+Step 4: Sensitivity Calibration

 The sensitivity of the circuit can be changed by varying the 10K pot, varying the pot will change the threshold temperature to a different value.